lyz-code/blue-book/docs/work_interruption_analysis.md

     Master.

 In conclusion, I can check the work email only when I start working, on the lunch break and when I'm about to leave.
+So its safe to disable the notifications.

 I'm eager to start the [email automation project](projects.md#automate-email-management) so I can spend even less time